 Building Markets (formerly Peace Dividend Trust)

-- Their economic research to track donor spending, including the recent Spending the Development Dollar Twice report, has led the U.S., Australian, and British governments, as well as the United Nations, to adopt “Buy Local” policies.
+- Conducted economic research to track donor spending, including a report “Spending the Development Dollar Twice,” leading governments of the U.S., Australia, and Britain, as well as the United Nations, to adopt “buy local” policies.

 LEARN MORE ABOUT THEIR WORK: